 He has substantial experience of regulatory prosecutions, judicial reviews and High Court appeals, statutory appeals, inquests, inquiries, tribunal procedures and claims before the civil courts.
+He has acted in all levels of courts up to and including the Supreme Court and the Court of Justice of the European Union.

 David was a contributing author to Judicial Review Law and Practice (1st Edition) published by Jordans.

-Environmental and planning
+Environmental & planning

 - Acted on behalf of a local authority in statutory nuisance proceedings relating to noise emanating from a motor racing circuit in North Yorkshire.